ysugimoto/ginger/README.md

 ginger config --profile [Profile] --region [Region] --role [LambdaExecutionRole]`
 ```

 Note that the `LambdaExecutionRole` is necessary to execute lambda function.
-Please make sure this value is set and role is valid.
+Please make sure this value is set and that role is valid to execute Lambda function.

 And once you deployed some functions or apis, you __should not__ change the region because when region is changed, function will be created on different regions as same name.